chiefchewie/anki-voice/README.md

 - launch anki

 warning!
-with my testing on windows, running this add-on will break audio and video in cards. by my estimate, it is because sounddevice (which is used to capture mic input) uses portaudio on the backend, and I guess that messes with the backend anki uses for audio and video playback
+with my testing on windows, running this add-on will break audio and video in cards (as in they will no longer play). my theory is that sounddevice (which is used to capture mic input) uses portaudio on the backend, and I guess that messes with the backend anki uses for audio and video playback. most of my issues developing this has been portaudio being finnicky.